Comparison·Jun 15, 2026·13 min read

 Floowed is purpose-built for loan decisioning at origination.
 Customer management and collections are adjacent categories.
 For lenders who want to consolidate originations decisioning specifically, with native document intelligence and same-week activation, Floowed is the right answer; the lifecycle suite stays in place alongside.

-Can a credit officer operate Floowed without engineering support?
+Can credit and risk teams operate Floowed without engineering support?

 Yes, that is the design.
-The Decisioning Canvas is built for the credit officer to write and edit policy rules in plain English.
+The Decisioning Engine is built for credit and risk teams to write and edit policy rules in plain English, with the credit officer operating it day to day.
 No SQL, no DSL, no Python.
 Versioning, rollback, and per-decision audit are automatic.
-See the Decisioning Canvas walkthrough.
+See the Decisioning Engine walkthrough.

 How does Floowed compare to other enterprise decisioning vendors?